 Net revenue from our North American Retail operations decreased by \$41.4 million, or 3.7%, to \$1.08 billion for fiscal 2014, from \$1.12 billion in fiscal 2013.
 The decrease in revenue was driven by negative comparable store sales of 5.3% for our combined U.S. and Canadian stores excluding the results of our e-commerce sites (negative 4.4% in constant currency, which also excludes the unfavorable translation impact of currency fluctuations relating to our Canadian retail stores) and the impact on revenue from the additional week in the prior year, partially offset by the favorable impact on revenue from new store openings and growth in our e-commerce business.
 Comparable store sales for our U.S. and Canadian stores including the results of our e-commerce sites were negative 3.7% (negative 2.8% in constant currency, which excludes the unfavorable translation impact of currency fluctuations relating to our Canadian retail stores).
 The inclusion of our e-commerce sales improved the comparable store sale percentage by 1.6% in U.S. dollars and constant currency.
-The store base for the U.S. and Canada decreased by an average of three net stores in fiscal 2014 compared to the prior year.
+The store base for the U.S. and Canada decreased by an average of three net stores in fiscal 2014 compared to the prior year while average square footage was relatively flat compared to the prior year.
 In fiscal 2014, we opened 13 new stores in the U.S. and Canada and closed 31 stores.
-At February 1, 2014, we directly operated 494 stores in the U.S. and Canada compared to 512 stores as of February 2, 2013.
-Currency translation fluctuations relating to our non-U.S. retail stores unfavorably impacted net revenue in our North American Retail segment by \$8.4 million.
+At February 1, 2014, we directly operated 494 stores in the U.S. retail stores unfavorably impacted net revenue in our North American Retail segment by \$8.4 million.